Justice League: Crisis on Two Earths: Plot

 In an alternate universe, heroic versions of Lex Luthor and Joker (called the Jester) steal a device called the "Quantum Trigger" from the headquarters of the Crime Syndicate.
 When an alarm is tripped, the Jester sacrifices himself to allow Luthor to escape from the Syndicate.
 Luthor escapes to the Earth of the Justice League by activating a device that enables interdimensional travel.

 The Justice League is summoned to a prison where Luthor is kept, and Superman's X-ray vision confirms Luthor's reversed organs indicate that he is from a parallel Earth.
 The Justice League take the alternate Luthor to the Watchtower, where they learn of the Syndicate threat.
 As the Justice League debates the matter, Luthor hides the Quantum Trigger on the satellite.
 With the exception of Batman, the rest of the Justice League travel to Luthor's Earth.

 Upon arrival, the heroes attack Syndicate targets.
 After a successful series of raids in which they capture Ultraman, the League confronts President Slade Wilson, who releases Ultraman and explains that acceding to the Syndicate's demands saves millions of lives.
 Martian Manhunter, in turn, falls in love with Wilson's daughter Rose.
 Superwoman and three of her lieutenants arrive at the League's dimension, and on the Watchtower, battle the rest of the Justice League, including Batman.
 They escape with the Quantum Trigger, but Batman follows them, battles Superwoman on the Syndicate's Earth and captures her.
 Rose learns of the Syndicate base to allow the Justice League to confront them.
 The League arrives at the Crime Syndicate's Moon base with Superwoman, and eventually battles the Syndicate.

 Owlman, in secret, has developed a weapon, the Quantum Eigenstate Device (Q.E.D.).
-Believing the idea that nothing they do can possibly matter, he teleports to Earth Prime to destroy reality.
+Believing the idea that nothing they do can possibly matter, he teleports to Earth Prime to destroy all of reality by obliterating the original universe from which the multiverse spawned, deeming it the sole action he could take without creating an alternate universe where he makes an opposite choice.
 Luthor speculates that a speedster might be able to vibrate and match the Q.E.D.'s temporal vibration and open a portal.
 After Batman forbids Flash from doing so, Johnny Quick volunteers.
 Batman pursues Owlman and duels him.
-At the end of the fight, Batman teleports Owlman and the Q.E.D. to another uninhabited Earth, where the device detonates, killing Owlman.
+At the end of the fight, Batman teleports Owlman and the Q.E.D. to an uninhabited frozen Earth.
+Although Owlman has time to deactivate the bomb, he chooses not to, acknowledging that an alternate version of himself in the multiverse would do the opposite, rendering his decision meaningless.
+He instead allows the device to detonate, killing himself.

 Batman returns to the Syndicate's Earth, where Quick dies from the strain of acting as a vibratory conduit.
 President Wilson arrests the rest of the Crime Syndicate, and Martian Manhunter says goodbye to Rose to return with the Justice League.
 Upon returning to their Earth, Batman and Superman discuss a membership drive for the Justice League.